ros2/ros2_documentation/source/Tutorials/Simulators/Tutorial-Create-Webots-Robot.md

 ![transform_up](./assets/tutorialCreateWebotsRobot/transform_up.png)

-Add a `Shape` node to `children` of the new node.
+Add a `Shape` node to `children` of the `Transform` node.

-Select `appearance` of the `Shape` node and add a `PBRAppearance` node.
-Expand the `PBRAppearance` node, click on `baseColor` and chose a color for the body of your robot, so you will be able to distinguish this part.
-Also set the roughness to 1 and metalness to 0 to have a better visual aspect.

 Expand the `Shape` node, select `geometry` and add a `Cylinder` node.
 In the `Cylinder` node set the height to `0.08` and the radius to `0.045`.
 Click on the `Cylinder` node and in the `DEF` field (under the scene tree) type `BODY`.

-This mechanism of Webots will permit you to reuse the parameters of this cylinder later.
+This `DEF_USE` mechanism permit you to define the parameters of this cylinder with `DEF` and to reuse these parameters later with `USE`.

+Select the `appearance` field of the `Shape` node and add a `PBRAppearance` node.
+Expand the `PBRAppearance` node, click on `baseColor` and chose a color for the body of your robot, so you will be able to distinguish this part.
+Also set the roughness to 1 and metalness to 0 to have a better visual aspect.

 You should have the following setup at this point: